rajeshradhakrishnanmvk/kitchenpy/README.md

-# Project name here
+# Kichen
-> Summary description here.
+> This project is an attempt to build AI enabled application for NLP Malayalam Text processing.

 This file will become your README and also the index of your documentation.